English Brush Calligraphy

 Universal Declaration of Human Rights

-This work shows an older style of VEC brush calligraphy, created in 2006.
+This work shows the bold style of VEC brush calligraphy, created in 2008.

 “All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience, and should act towards one another in a spirit of brotherhood.”
 (From The UN Universal Declaration of Human Rights, Article I).

-* All works on this page were created by Dr. Yongsheng Zhao.
+* All works on this page were created by Dr. Yongsheng Zhao, inventor of VEC.